Table of Contents

 Post Launch Considerations

-It’s not possible to fully recreate market performance conditions in the trials, and that’s where PMS comes in.
+It’s not possible to fully recreate market performance conditions in the trials, and that’s where postmarket surveillance comes in.

 The FDA requires device manufacturers to carry out PMS for Class II or Class III devices that fit the following criteria: